Tiszaeszlár affair

-The Tiszaeszlár Affair was originally a murder case which was represented in journals as a blood libel that led to a trial that set off anti-semitic agitation in Austria-Hungary in 1882 and 1883.
+The Tiszaeszlár affair was originally a murder case which was represented in journals as a blood libel that led to a trial that set off antisemitic agitation in Austria-Hungary in 1882 and 1883.
 After the disappearance of a local girl, Eszter Solymosi, Jews were accused of murdering and beheading her.
 A body was found some time later in a river, she having apparently drowned, but the Hungarian Highest Court (Kúria) found that the body was not that of Eszter, but had been dressed in her clothes.
 A lengthy trial followed, eventually resulting in the acquittal of all the accused.

 Origin of the accusation

-On April 1, 1882, Eszter Solymosi, a 14-year-old Christian peasant girl who was a servant in the home of András Huri in Tiszaeszlár, a Hungarian village situated on the Tisza river, was sent on an errand from which she did not return.
-After a fruitless search, a rumor was circulated that the girl had become a victim of Jewish religious fanaticism.

-The origin of the rumours was the son of József Scharf who said that the same thing was happening in those times in Russia: a Christian girl disappears and everybody blames the Jews.
+On April 1, 1882, Eszter Solymosi, a 14-year-old Christian peasant girl disappeared.
+She was a servant in the home of András Huri in Tiszaeszlár, a Hungarian village situated on the Tisza river.
+She went on an errand from which she did not return.
+The search was fruitless.
+A rumor was circulated that the girl had become a victim of Jewish religious fanaticism.
+The origin of these rumours pointed to the son of József Scharf who said that the same thing was happening in those times in Russia.

-Hungarian agitators, whose leaders, Géza Ónody, representative of Tiszaeszlár in the Hungarian Parliament, and Győző Istóczy, MP, proposed the expulsion of the Jews in the House of Deputies, excited the public against the local Jews, resulting in a number of violent acts and pogroms.
-They spread the charge that the Jews killed the girl in order to use her blood at the approaching Passover (April 4).
-On May 4 her mother accused the Jews before the local judge of having murdered her daughter, and urged him to make an investigation.
+Hungarian agitators, whose leaders, Géza Ónody, representative of Tiszaeszlár in the Hungarian Parliament, and Győző Istóczy, MP, proposed the expulsion of the Jews in the House of Deputies.
+They fomented the non-Jewish sections of the public against the Jewish sections of the public.
+This resulted in an outburst of bigotry, with number of violent acts and pogroms perpetrated by non-Jews against their Jewish neighbors.